 Every part of your musculoskeletal system is traversed by the network of energy channels of Oriental medicine.
 Most of the common signs and symptoms of musculoskeletal disorders are believed to be due to a stagnation of, or obstruction to, the circulation of Qi and blood in these channels.
 This reduced circulation can lead to pain, stiffness, reduced range of movement, tension, swelling and heat sensations within the joints, ligaments, muscles, and tendons.

-wrote his Sportsmedicine Book in 1978, he coined the term RICE (Rest, Ice, Compression, Elevation) for the treatment of athletic injuries.
+Sportsmedicine Book in 1978, he coined the term RICE (Rest, Ice, Compression, Elevation) for the treatment of athletic injuries.
 Ice has been a standard treatment for injuries and sore muscles because it helps to relieve pain caused by injured tissue.
 However, there is no reason to apply ice more than 6 hours after your injury as it now appears that both Ice and complete Rest may delay healing, instead of helping.
 A summary of 22 scientific articles found almost no evidence that ice and compression hastened healing over the use of compression alone (The American Journal of Sports Medicine, January 2004).

 After any injury consider treatment options such as Acupuncture (there is clinical evidence to support the use of acupuncture for pain), Moxibustion (eliminates cold and damp), Massage (increases circulation), Hot Packs (increases circulation and relaxes muscle spasms), Cupping (disperses accumulations of qi and blood), Plasters and Liniments (ready-made for bruises, sprains, and strains).